Permafrost/Tundra/README.md

-  Custom HTTP routes specify an [HTTP request method] and [URI template] which, if matched by an Integration Server HTTP request, will invoke an associated service (in the same way as the built-in `/invoke` URIs work), and can be used to abstract the API used by HTTP clients from the implementation (unlike `/invoke` URIs, which leak the implementing service in the URI's path).
+  Custom HTTP routes specify an [HTTP request method] and [URI template] which, if matched by an Integration Server HTTP request, will return the associated target (either by invoking the target if it is a service in the same way as the built-in `/invoke` URIs work, or by returning a DSP page or static asset if the target is not a service), and can be used to abstract the API used by HTTP clients from the implementation (unlike `/invoke` URIs or package DSP pages URIs, which leak the implementation in the URI's path).

   Custom HTTP routes can either be configured in a server-specific configuration file, or a package-specific configuration file.